Rahullnitp/visualization_tools/README.md

                            *between continous and categorical variable

 3-Regressor_target_exploration.ipynb-> it consist of the tool for the analysis of target variable whether it is normally distributed ,it's skewness and peakedness(kurtosis).

+4-Null_Visualise.ipynb->It consists of the tool for visualization of percentage of null data in dataframe with the help of heatmap.